clemenko/stig_blog/readme.md

 # Docker Enterprise - The first DISA STIG'ed container platform!

 Docker Enterprise was built with the one idea in mind, Secure by Default.
 When building a Secure By Default platform one needs to consider security validation and Governmental use.
-Thanks to [Defense Information Systems Agency ( DISA )](https://public.cyber.mil/) for allowing Docker to become the first Docker Container platform with a Security Technical Implementation Guides ( STIG ).
+Thanks to [Defense Information Systems Agency ( DISA )](https://public.cyber.mil/) for sponsoring Docker Enterprise to become the first Docker Container platform with a Security Technical Implementation Guides ( STIG ).
+The STIG took months of work around wiritng and validating the controls.
+What does it really mean?
 Having a STIG allows Agencies to ensure they are running Docker Enterprise is the most secure manor.
 The STIG also provides validation for not only the public sector but also to the private sector.
 One of the great concepts with any compliance framework, like STIGs, is the idea of inherited controls.
 Meaning adopting a STIG recommendation helps in improving the security posture.
 Here is a great blurb from [DISA' site](https://public.cyber.mil/stigs/):

 ![disa_site](disa_site.jpg)